 The Anne van den Ban Scholarschip Fund

-This scholarship fund allows talented students from developing countries to follow an education at Wageningen University.
+This scholarship fund allows talented students from developing countries to follow an education at the university.
 Scholarships are awarded in close cooperation with the university.

 It is not possible to apply directly for an Anne van den Ban Fund scholarship.
-In May 2013, scholarships are offered to selected candidates who already have been admitted to Wageningen University and fit the criteria of the fund.
+Each year in May, scholarships are offered to selected candidates who already have been admitted to the university and fit the criteria of the fund.
 This is done by the admission committees of the study programmes.
 More information is available on the website of the Anne van den Ban Fund.

 Many international organisations, such as various United Nations agencies, the European Union, the World Bank, regional development banks and private foundations, provide scholarships or fellowships for studying abroad through special programmes or as part of projects and loan programmes.
 Please inquire at the offices of these organisations in your country/region or consult their websites.